 Math is an integral part of poetry.
 Haikus can be said to be based in addition, while villanelles are algebraic.
 In other words, the same concepts--unity, division, repetition--that make math work make poetry function beautifully.
 It's the same with film.
 Angles dominate point of view or create a sense of spatial dynamics.
 Geometric shapes have filled our cinematic world--literally, experimentally, thematically.
-From Oskar Fischinger’s dancing circles to Kubrick's 2001: A Space Odyssey spaceships to Annihilation'geometric psycho-trauma, the shapes of things have consistently helped meaning emerge from geometrical formations.
+From Oskar Fischinger’s dancing circles to Kubrick's 2001: A Space Odyssey spaceships to Annihilation's geometric psycho-trauma, the shapes of things have consistently helped meaning emerge from geometrical formations.

 Anniliation (Alex Garland.
 2018) - A mutated forest creature, and its doppelgänger in Area X.